pytorch/vision/README.md

   - common stuff like `ToTensor`, `RandomCrop`, etc. These can be composed together with `transforms.Compose` (see transforms section below)
 - `target_transform` - a function that takes in the target and transforms it.
 For example, take in the caption string and return a tensor of word indices.

-The following datasets are available:

-- COCO (Captioning and Detection)
-- LSUN Classification
-- Imagenet-12
-- ImageFolder

 ### COCO

 This requires the [COCO API to be installed](https://github.com/pdollar/coco/tree/master/PythonAPI)